rackersteve/rackspace-how-to/content/office-365/set-up-your-office-365-mailbox-in-the-outlook-for-android-mobile-application.md

 ---
 permalink: android-outlook-setup-o365/
 audit_date: '2020-07-09'
-title: How to setup your Office 365 mailbox in the Outlook for Android mobile application
+title: Set up your Office 365 mailbox in the Outlook for Android mobile application
 type: article
 created_date: '2020-07-07'
 created_by: Nicholas Ramirez